Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

 //
 // - Note that `psycopg` is now `psycopg3`, which is a lot nicer than the
 //   older `psycopg2`
-// - There are various CLIP options we might choose - this is "the original"?
+// - There are various CLIP options we might choose - this is "the original"
 //   - `git+https://github.com/openai/CLIP.git`
 // - We need Torch to handle ...
 #slide[